-We therefore proceed in two steps.
-In the first step we estimate the pollution decay function using daily data.
-We allow the effect to vary at different distances with controls for weather and seasonality.
-In the second step we employ the M2SLS method to estimate the causal effect of focal-city pollution on focal-city productivity using annual data, instrumenting daily focal-city pollution with daily nearby-city pollution conditional on wind direction.
+This section describes our two-step procedure.
+In the first step we estimate the pollution decay function.
+In the second step we employ M2SLS to estimate the causal effect of focal-city pollution on focal-city productivity using annual data, instrumenting daily focal-city pollution with daily nearby-city pollution conditional on wind blowing toward the focal city.
 This step estimates the local average treatment effect of pollution on productivity.
 We then multiply the estimates for the spillover decay function obtained in the first step by the instrumental variable coefficient from the second step to yield the spillover effect of nearby-city pollution on focal-city productivity according to Equation (1).
 We bootstrap to compute standard errors that account for estimation error across both steps.
 The spillover decay function is estimated at the city level because pollution is measured at that level while the causal effects of pollution on productivity are estimated at the firm level because productivity is measured and occurs at the firm level.
+The next subsection describes the first step of the approach (estimating the pollution decay function) and the following subsection the second step (estimating the causal effect).